 3. A letter of recommendation from your current principal (or equivalent supervisor) that speaks to your potential for leadership at the school site and current/anticipated structures at the school that will facilitate teacher leadership.

 All application materials should be sent via e-mail to this address: iDEAL@lmu.edu.
 If you have any questions about the application components and process, please feel free to reach out via e-mail.
-Applicants will be notified of decisions no later than May 30.
+Applicants will be notified of decisions via email.
 We look forward to your applications!

 This program is comprised of four courses held in sequence during Summer, Fall, and Spring semesters.
-These are hybrid courses; students will meet online via Zoom.
+These are hybrid courses; the course is an asynchronous online course with some scheduled synchronous ZOOM sessions across a semester.
+A schedule will be sent out to applicants.
+Inquire further at firstname.lastname@example.org.

 TISX 803 Schedule*